Dallas Cowboys fire defensive coordinator Matt Eberflus after leading NFL-worst scoring defense

 The defense's six interceptions fell one short of the previous franchise low, and the 12 takeaways were the second fewest in club history.
 The Cowboys finished tied for 29th in the NFL with a minus-9 turnover margin.

+"Having known Matt Eberflus for decades now, we have tremendous respect and appreciation for him as a coach and a person.
+After reviewing and discussing the results of our defensive performance this season, though, it was clear that change is needed," team owner and general manager Jerry Jones said in a statement.
+"This is the first step in that process, and we will continue that review as it applies to reaching our much higher expectations."

-The Cowboys' defensive woes were likely not helped by owner Jerry Jones' decision to trade star pass rusher Micah Parsons to the Green Bay Packers ahead of the season.
+The Cowboys' defensive woes were likely not helped by Jones' decision to trade star pass rusher Micah Parsons to the Green Bay Packers ahead of the season.

 It's the second consecutive season in which Eberflus has been fired; He was let go as head coach of the Chicago Bears in the middle of the 2024 season.
 Before taking over the Bears, he had been an assistant with the Cowboys from 2011-17 before going to Indianapolis as defensive coordinator